 This submission utilises extensive research on devolution and decentralisation to propose a series of long-term reforms.
+We have previously submitted evidence to a number of parliamentary inquiries and consultations, including the recent Public Administration and Constitutional Affairs Committee inquiry into English devolution, and this response utilises and builds on these submissions.
 The proposals included here are aspirational and acknowledge that moving power out of Westminster must be done carefully and with recognition of the varying circumstances of cities and regions across England.
 However, we believe it is important to establish a roadmap for devolution and for government to set out the overarching aspirations for its levelling up agenda.